reactjs/react.dev/content/docs/strict-mode.md

 - `useEffect`
 - `useLayoutEffect`
 - `useInsertionEffect`

+> Note:
+>
+> This only applies to development mode, _production behavior is unchanged_.

 For help supporting common issues, see:
   - [How to support Reusable State in Effects](https://github.com/reactwg/react-18/discussions/18)